-The carpark at Aberdeen Airport has being used for UK Government COVID-19 testing since 2020.
-In addition, in March 2021, Aberdeen Airport partnered up with TAC Healthcare Group Ltd to offer PCR Park and Test to passengers who require this service before they fly.
-This new revenue stream has continued throughout 2021 and will last as long as passenger testing is required.
+The car park at Aberdeen Airport has been used for UK Government COVID-19 testing since 2020 until Q2 of 2022.
+In addition, Aberdeen Airport continued to partner with TAC Healthcare Group Ltd to offer PCR Park and Test to passengers who required this service.
+This revenue stream continued throughout 2022 until July 2022 following the easing of testing requirements.